Politics of Singapore: Media landscape

 Singapore's media landscape is tightly controlled by the PAP government, which maintains strict regulations and oversight over press and broadcast content.
 The government exercises control through licensing laws, majority ownership of major media outlets such as Mediacorp and SPH Media Trust, consequently creating a climate where self-censorship is widespread.
 Journalists and editors often avoid controversial topics or criticism of government policies to maintain compliance, job security or avoid potential legal repercussions.
 As a result, while Singapore's media is known for its polished and orderly presentation, it often lacks the investigative depth and critical scrutiny found in more liberal media environments, particularly of local politics.
 In 2019, the Protection from Online Falsehoods and Manipulation Act (POFMA) was enacted, which allows the government to order corrections or removals of online content it deems "false and harmful".
 While the government defends it as a tool to protect public interest, critics argue it grants excessive power to authorities, risks censorship, and has highlighted its chilling effect on free speech and democratic discourse.
+Reporters Without Borders ranked Singapore 123rd in the world for press freedoms in 2025, citing the tight media landscape as well as lawsuits against political opponents, along with attempts at making critical journalists unemployable.

-Political threats to voters
+State resources

-The PAP has in the past threatened voters by saying that constituencies voting for opposition MPs would be put at the bottom of the list for public housing programs.
-In 1998, then PAP secretary-general, Goh Chok Tong said, "By linking the priority of upgrading to electoral support, we focus the minds of voters on the link between upgrading and the people whose policies make it possible.
-This has the desired result.".
-As recently as 2011 Lee Hsien Loong expressed that there has to be a distinction between opposition wards and the ones that voted for the PAP in terms of housing upgrades.
+Political analysts frequently identify the strategic use of state resources as a cornerstone of the PAP electoral dominance, particularly through a classic "carrot and stick" approach involving public housing programs.
+Given that approximately 80% of Singaporeans reside in government-built apartments due to the country's limited land size, the prioritisation of Home Improvement Programmes (HIP) and estate upgrading serves as a potent tool for political leverage.
+Historical rhetoric from party leadership has reinforced this link; in 1998, prime minister Goh Chok Tong explicitly stated that tying upgrading priorities to electoral support was intended to "focus the minds of voters" on the benefits of government policies.
+This sentiment persisted into the 21st century, with prime minister Lee Hsien Loong remarking in 2011 that a distinction in housing benefits must exist between constituencies that elect PAP MPs and those that elect opposition MPs.
+Critics argue that such policies foster a "climate of fear," wherein voters perceive that electing opposition representatives will result in the deliberate neglect or degradation of their living environments, thereby institutionalising a systemic disadvantage for political challengers.